Evaluating Cognitive Web Accessibility

 A few important points:

-- There are many types of cognitive and learning disabilities and an even wider variety of interests and capabilities of users who have these disabilities.
+- There are many types of cognitive and learning disabilities and an even wider variety of needs and capabilities of users who have these disabilities.

 - This population is larger than those with all other physical and sensory disabilities combined.

 - Because needs vary across these disabilities, it's difficult to make definitive recommendations that will universally help all users with cognitive and learning disabilities.
-Despite this, there is much we can say that is useful.
+Despite this, there is much we can do that is beneficial.

 - Beyond research that WebAIM and others have conducted, there is much insight that can be drawn from learning sciences, usability, and other areas of web accessibility.